 If one driver was careless or negligence, while the other driver obeyed the laws of traffic and exercised due care, then the negligent driver is responsible for the accident.
 But like all things, it’s usually not that simple.

-To learn more about how to handle a car accident claim, contact The Law Offices of Loren Scott Etengoff today.
+To learn more about how to handle a car accident claim, contact the Etengoff Pak Law Group – Vancouver Personal Injury Attorney today.

 What Is Negligence?

 Negligence is a legal concept that pervades the concept of tort law.
 It has a three-factor test for proof.
 This is:

 - The negligent party must owe a duty of care to an injured party.
 In other words, the plaintiff must establish that the negligent party had a legal requirement to show due care.
 In terms of a traffic accident, drivers are (by law) expected to obey the laws of traffic and ensure that they operate their vehicle in a safe and cautious manner.
 This duty of care is implied every time a driver takes their care on the road.

 - The negligent party must have breached that duty of care.
 Essentially, for someone to be considered of negligent, their conduct must not live up to a certain standard of care.
 For traffic injuries, this is very well defined.
 Traffic laws are specific and one party has the right of way.
 This does not, however, mean that determining fault is necessarily easy.

 - The breach of duty must result in injuries to the plaintiff.
 This simply means that if a negligent party breaches a duty of care and nothing results from it, the plaintiff does not have standing to sue.

 But what happens when both parties are partially at fault for an accident?

 Each state approaches tort or personal injury cases a little bit differently.
 Some states operate on a “pure” comparative fault system while others operate on a modified rule.
 What does that mean?